Ayonijakaushik19/drowsiness-detection/CONTRIBUTING.md

 Glad to have your here.
 Appreciate you for choosing this project.
 Here are some guidelines about contributing to the project that will surely make your journey seem effortless.

-It would be really appreciable if you refer to the [CODE OF CONDUCT](CODE_OF_CONDUCT.md) file before making any contributions.
-Thank You .

 Let's get started then!

 ## HOW TO CONTRIBUTE